 The tables that follow show the changes in TOL, the plan fiduciary net position (i.e., fair value of Plan assets), and the Net OPEB Liability during the measurement year.
-Since this is a full valuation, there is a difference between expected and actual experience due to the updated census information.
+There were no significant changes in benefits during the year.
+No difference between expected and actual experience, i.e., experience adjustments, are included in this report since the same participant data was used as in the full valuation.